IndigoUnited/spoonjs/README.md

 In order to speed up common tasks, like creating projects, testing, etc, Spoon.js offers a [CLI](https://github.com/IndigoUnited/spoon.js-cli) tool that helps you get the job done.

+### Base library support

+Spoon.js supports jquery, mootools, YUI3 and dojo.
+You use your favorite library, no need for adapters.

+### Template system support

+Spoon.js supports all the template systems that compile to a function (almost all?).